elenintoulou/Clothing-Shop-App-backend-Java/README.md

-# Clothing-Shop-App-backend-Java
+# 👗 Clothing-Shop-App-backend-Java 👗

 A simple Java console app for managing clothes using layered architecture

-- Some methods are not currently used — I left them in place to work on them in the future.
-- No exception handling is implemented yet.
-- I plan to revisit and improve the code in the future!!!

-Some features I have in this app are the following:
+---

+### Features
-- Add clothing items
+- ➕ Add clothing items
-- View all clothes
+- 👀 View all clothes
-- Find clothes by category
+- 🔍 Find clothes by category
-- Check which clothes are out of stock
+- 📉 Check which clothes are out of stock
-- Update the price of any item
+- 💰 Update the price of any item
-- Delete clothing by name
+- ❌ Delete clothing by name

- Note
+---

+### Notes
+- Some methods are currently unused — I left them in place for future development
+- No exception handling is implemented yet
-All data is stored in memory (no database or file yet).
-Intended for practice purposes only!!!
+- All data is stored **in memory** (no database or file persistence)
+- This app was built strictly for **practice purposes**

+---

+### What’s Next
+I plan to revisit and improve the code, clean up the unused methods and possibly connect the app to a database for data persistence.

+---

 Created by **Eleni**